Nassar victims reach $380 mln settlement with USA Gymnastics, Olympic committee | Law-Order

 Nassar victims reach $380 mln settlement with USA Gymnastics, Olympic committee

-USA Gymnastics filed for bankruptcy in 2018, after Olympic bronze medalist Jamie Dantzscher had filed a lawsuit and additional claims were filed on behalf of a growing number of Nassar's victims.
+USA Gymnastics voluntarily filed for bankruptcy in 2018 after Olympic bronze medalist Jamie Dantzscher filed a lawsuit and additional claims were filed on behalf of a growing number of Nassar's victims.
+The terms of Monday's settlement deal, which were confirmed after a U.S. bankruptcy court hearing in Indiana, will also enable USA Gymnastics to exit bankruptcy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)